-In total we have 1422 hours of CODIF measurements.
-The distribution of CODIF measurements is shown in the left panel of figure 2.
+In total we have 1422 h of CODIF measurements.
+The distribution of CODIF measurements is shown in Fig. 2a.
 Here we can see the difference in data coverage between the two instruments (EDI and CODIF).
-The main reason

-15 for this asymmetry are the technical restrictions of the instruments.
-EDI has fewer measurements closer to the magnetopause because of higher variability of the magnetic field, while CODIF has more measurements closer to the magnetopause due to higher fluxes in this region.
+The main reasons for this asymmetry are the technical restrictions of the instruments.
+The EDI has fewer measurements closer to the magnetopause because of higher variability of the magnetic field, while CODIF has more measurements closer to the magnetopause due to higher fluxes in this region.
 In addition to EDI and CODIF Cluster data, we also used solar wind dynamic pressure, Dst and IMF data from the OMNI dataset (King and Papitashvili, 2005).
-For IMF and solar wind dynamic pressure we used one minute values and for Dst we have implemented a simple linear interpolation in order to get the one minute values.
+For IMF and solar wind dynamic pressure we used 1 min values and for Dst we implemented a simple linear interpolation in order to get the 1 min values.